bcronje/docs/docs/support/troubleshooting.md

     Ping request could not find host null.enclave.io.
 Please check the name and try again.
     ```

-6. On Windows, check that the Enclave network adapter doesn't list more than _one_ DNS nameserver.
+6. On Windows, check that the Enclave network interface doesn't list more than _one_ DNS nameserver.
 If it does, please remove the DNS server that does not match the Enclave `Local address` shown by the `enclave get-ip` command

 ## Exit nodes not working